 Using Dirty Hummingbird Feeders

 A dirty feeder with contaminated nectar can be toxic to hummingbirds.
-Cloudy, milky nectar or nectar that shows visible dark specks is dangerous and should be promptly discarded.
+Cloudy, milky nectar or nectar that shows visible dark specks or floating insects is dangerous and should be promptly discarded.
 Feeders should be cleaned and sterilized regularly so they are safe for hummingbirds to use.

 04 of 10